glensc/plex-fuse/README.md

 # Plex FUSE Filesystem

-An attempt to create fuse filesystem to access Plex Media Server.
+An attempt to create fuse filesystem to access Plex Media Server files as local files.

 ## Development